Unidata/tds/docs/src/public/userguide/pages/thredds/DatasetSourcePlugin.md

 ---
 title: Dataset Source Plugin
-last_updated: 2018-04-02
+last_updated: 2018-08-24
 sidebar: tdsTutorial_sidebar
 toc: false
 permalink: dataset_source_plugin.html
 ---

-In order for the TDS to serve data through any of the subsetting protocols like `OPenDAP`, `WCS` or the Netcdf Subsetting Service(`NCSS`), it must be able to read the data into the Common Data Model.
+In order for the TDS to serve data through any of the subsetting protocols like `OPenDAP`, `WCS` or the [NetCDF Subsetting Service (NCSS)](netcdf_subset_service_ref.html), it must be able to read the data into the Common Data Model.
-When the data is contained in a file, this is done with an I/O Service Provider (`IOSP`).
+When the data is contained in a file, this is done with an [I/O Service Provider (IOSP)](https://docs.unidata.ucar.edu/netcdf-java/5.4/userguide/writing_iosp.html){:target="_blank"}.
-When the dataset depends on request parameters that are passed to the TDS by the client, then a more general interface is needed, since the `IOSP` does not have access to the `HttpServletRequest` object.
+When the dataset depends on request parameters that are passed to the TDS by the client, then a more general interface is needed, since the `IOSP` does not have access to the [`HttpServletRequest`](https://docs.oracle.com/javaee/6/api/javax/servlet/http/HttpServletRequest.html){:target="_blank"} object.

-## Create a DatasetSource implementation class
+## Create  `DatasetSource` Implementation Class

-Your class must implement the `thredds.servlet.DatasetSource` interface:
+Your class must implement the [`thredds.servlet.DatasetSource`](https://docs.unidata.ucar.edu/tds/5.0/javadocAll/thredds/servlet/DatasetSource.html){:target="_blank"} interface:

 ~~~java
 public interface DatasetSource {